djcooke/compendium/knowledge.md

 * Damage Down - Damage dealt is reduced
 * Amnesia - Unable to use abilities
 * Item Penalty - Unable to use items or pomanders
 * Auto-heal Penalty - HP regeneration has stopped.
-In EO, this also affects enemies, which is hugely beneficial when combined with a Protomander of Storms
+This also affects enemies, which is hugely beneficial in EO when combined with a Protomander of Storms
 * Blind - Encroaching darkness is lowering accuracy
 * Gloom - Enemies have increased attack, defense, and movement speed
 * **PotD Only**: Sprint Penalty - Unable to sprint
 * **PotD and EO Only**: Knockback Penalty - Unable to use knockback and draw-in effects.
-This mostly means that Pomander of Rage will not be useful; however, it also prevents enemies' draw-in abilities, which can be beneficial in some cases
+This mostly means that Pomander of Rage/Dread will not be useful;
+  however, it also prevents enemies' knockback and draw-in abilities, which can be beneficial in some cases
 * **HoH Only**: Unmagicked - Unable to use magicite
 * **EO Only**: Demiclone Penalty - Unable to use demiclone generators